What is an appraisal?

 Sales Comparison

 Appraisers typically rely most heavily on the sales comparison approach.
-The sales comparison approach is the most reliable approach to value for most residential properties.
+The sales comparison approach is the most reliable approach to value for most residential real estate properties.
 Appraisers get to know the neighborhoods in which they work.
-They understand the value of certain features to the residents of that area.
-They know the traffic patterns, the school zones, the busy throughways; and they use this information to determine which attributes of a property will make a difference in the value.
-Then, the appraiser researches recent sales in the vicinity and finds properties which are ''comparable'' to the subject being appraised.
+Through experience and market data analysis the appraiser gains an understanding of the value that market participants place on the various elements of the subject property and amenities within a given market area.
+The appraiser researches recent sales in the market area to find properties which are ''comparable'' to the subject being appraised.
 The sales prices of these properties are used as a basis to begin the sales comparison approach.

-Using knowledge of the value of certain items such as square footage, extra bathrooms, hardwood floors, fireplaces or view lots (just to name a few), the appraiser adjusts the comparable properties to more accurately portray the subject property.
+Using knowledge of the value of certain items such as square footage, extra bathrooms, hardwood floors, fireplaces, upgrades or recent updates (just to name a few), the appraiser adjusts the comparable properties to more accurately portray the subject property.
 For example, if the comparable property has a fireplace and the subject does not, the appraiser may deduct the value of a fireplace from the sales price of the comparable home.
 If the subject property has an extra half-bathroom and the comparable does not, the appraiser might add a certain amount to the comparable property.

 Income Approach